House of the Dragon: huge HBO cast changes including Milly Alcock and Emily Carey - who stays and who goes?

 Matt Smith, famous for roles as The Doctor in Doctor Who (2010-2013) and Prince Phillip in Netflix’s The Crown (2016-2017), has seen his performances cement Daemon Targaryen as one of the most layered characters in the GOT universe.

-Those three, as well as a number of other cast members, could possibly be replaced in the forthcoming episodes of the eight-episode first season.
+Those three, as well as a number of other cast members, have since been replaced in past episodes, with even more cast changes coming into effect recently.

 Here is everything you need to know about the House of the Dragon cast changes, such as who is staying or going and all the new actors joining the show.